 Figure 5.
-The real impedance of BiFe{1-x}Zn_xO3 (x = 0, 0.06, 0.12) nanocrystalline (a) Low frequency (50 Hz - 1 kHz), (b) High frequency (1 - 5 MHz)
+The real impedance of BiFe1-xZnxO3 (x = 0, 0.06, 0.12) nanocrystalline (a) Low frequency (50 Hz - 1 kHz), (b) High frequency (1 - 5 MHz)

-Its can be concluded that the doping of Zn into Fe atom, increases the dielectric constant value of the $BiFe{0.94}Zn{0.06}O_3$ material and had potentially to increase the electrical permittivity so that the stored energy was even greater.
+It can be concluded that the doping of Zn into Fe atom, increases the dielectric constant value of the $BiFe{0.94}Zn{0.06}O_3$ material and has potentially to increase the electrical permittivity so that the stored energy was even greater.

-The Figure 5 shows the real impedance to frequency.
-The Figure 5(a) shows that with Zn doped $BiFeO_3$, there was an increase in the real impedance value, which results in lower electrical properties.
-However, at high frequencies the opposite occurs, the presence of Zn doping causes a decrease in the real impedance value as shown in Figure 5(b) and this shows that there was an increase in electrical properties and this material was very suitable to be applied to electromagnetic wave sensors.
+Figure 5 shows the real impedance to frequency.
+Figure 5(a) shows that with Zn doped $BiFeO_3$ , there was an increase in the real impedance value, which results in lower electrical properties.
+However, at high frequencies the opposite occurs, the presence of Zn doping causes a decrease in the real impedance value as shown in Figure 5(b) and this shows that there is an increase in electrical properties and this material is very suitable to be applied to electromagnetic wave sensors.